mogu-lab/probabilistic-foundations-of-ml/_sources/hw-instructions.md

 3. Navigate to the course's Gradescope and submit it there.

 **Checking.** Check to make sure that, in your *Gradescope* submission,
-1. The `.ipynb` is rendered by Gradescope (and that it's not "too big" to be shown).
+1. The `.ipynb` is rendered by Gradescope, and that it's not "too big" to be shown.
+If it's too big to be shown, you may need to compress your images as per the instructions below.
 1. All cells have been run and their output is visible.
 2. All images you included are showing.